luckerww/luckerww/README.md

 - 🔭 I have worked on software QA / Triage / Integration CE at  cross different teams.
 - 🌱 Learning coding in Swift & Python //started 2022.
-- 👀 I'm working my way towards to a SDE in Testing / Integration.
+- 👀 I'm passionate about anything related to Software QA / Testing / Integration.
-- 👯 Looking forward to collabrating & meeting with cool folks here at Github.
+- 👯 Looking forward to collabrating & meeting with cool folks.
 - 💬 Ask me about anything! //league of legends, lo-fi music, basketball, hiking or whatever.
 - 📫 How to reach me: wei11@aol.com  |  Discord: Wei#3383